Programmes and Regulations

 Students can choose the courses offered by the institution (minimum 30 hours).

-Student Extension Activity: Clubs / Committees
+Student Training Activity: Clubs / Committees

 Community Engagement Activity: Reaching the Unreached Neighbourhood (RUN):